 - Describe the function of inquiry in mindfulness-based interventions

-- Define the components and characteristics of mindfulness-based inquiry
+- List the components and characteristics of mindfulness-based inquiry

-- Review the three layers of the inquiry process
+- Explain the three layers of the inquiry process

-- Directly experience mindful self-inquiry and assess the effects on mind and body
+- Utilize mindful self-inquiry and assess the effects on mind and body

-- Employ skillful methods to create safety to support the inquiry process
+- Apply skillful methods to create safety to support the inquiry process

 - Demonstrate proficiency in using mindful inquiry to encourage clients/patients to explore their present moment experience

 This training has been approved for twelve (12) CE hours for social workers through NASW.
 NASW has been designated as a pre-approved provider of professional continuing education for Social Workers, Marriage and Family Therapists and Professional Counselors (Section 47.36) by the PA State Board of Social Workers, Marriage & Family Therapists and Professional Counselors.
-CE cost of $15 for members and $25 for non-members payable to NASW.
-Please bring a separate check made payable to NASW to the event.
+(Cost of CEs: $15 for NASW members and $25 for non-members payable to NASW).